-You have reached the home of Morten Skogly, treehugger, beerbrewer, weirdo, DIYer, social entrepreneur and maker of websites.
-I work for the Norwegian Broadcasting Corporation, but the views expressed on these pages are my own, and should probably not be assosiated with my employer.
-I am currently in the process of starting up a few smaller sideventures on my own, so my free time is spent on entrepreneurship and … bookkeeping :)
+You have reached the home of Morten Skogly, treehugger, project developer, beer brewer, weirdo, DIYer, social entrepreneur and maker of websites.
+I work for the Norwegian Broadcasting Corporation, but the views expressed on these pages are my own, and should probably not be associated with my employer.
+I am currently in the process of starting up a few smaller side ventures on my own, so my free time is spent on entrepreneurship and … bookkeeping :/

 Connect with me